lucasresck/search-engine/README.md

 # search-engine
-> Search engine for English Wikipedia.
+> Search engine for English Wikipedia

 We implemented a search engine in C++ to return pages from English Wikipedia.
 Check out our [screencast](https://youtu.be/iaAe9gT1-Y0).